History of the Los Angeles Dodgers: The Alston years

 There were occasional attempts to move the Dodgers back to Brooklyn.
 State Senator Thomas J. Bartosiewicz tried hard to persuade them in the early 1980s, but was rebuffed.
-A stronger chance was in 1998, when the O'Malley family sold up to Rupert Murdoch's Fox company.
+A stronger chance was in 1998, when the O'Malley family sold the team to Rupert Murdoch's Fox company.
 In the course of bidding, a committee convened by the City and State of New York (including Roger Kahn, author of Boys of Summer) made an offer to the club which was turned down, despite being larger than the eventual sale price.

 Construction on Dodger Stadium was completed in time for Opening Day 1962.
 With its clean, simple lines and its picturesque setting amid hills and palm trees, the ballpark quickly became an icon of the Dodgers and their new California lifestyle, and it remains one of the most highly regarded stadiums in baseball even today.
 Despite the fact that the Dodgers have played in Dodger Stadium longer than they had played in Ebbets Field, the stadium remains surprisingly fresh.
 O'Malley was determined that there would not be a bad seat in the house, achieving this by cantilevered grandstands that have since been widely imitated.
 More importantly for the team, the stadium's spacious dimensions, along with other factors, gave defense an advantage over offense, and the Dodgers moved to take advantage of this by assembling a team that would excel with its pitching.

 The core of the team's success in the 1960s was the dominant pitching tandem of Sandy Koufax and Don Drysdale, who combined to win 4 of the 5 Cy Young Awards from 1962 to 1966, during a time in which only one award was given to the top pitcher from either of the two major leagues.
 Top pitching also came from Claude Osteen, an aging Johnny Podres, and reliever Ron Perranoski.
 The hitting attack, on the other hand, was not impressive, and much of the offensive spark came from the exploits of speedy shortstop Maury Wills, who led the league in stolen bases every year from 1960 to 1965, and set a modern record with 104 thefts in 1962.
 The Dodgers' strategy was once described as follows: "Wills hits a single, steals second, and takes third on a grounder.
 A sacrifice fly brings him home.
 Koufax or Drysdale pitches a shutout, and the Dodgers win 1–0."
 Although few games followed this model exactly, the Dodgers nevertheless tallied a high proportion of wins in a low-scoring manner that relied on their pitching and defense rather than their offense – with the exception of a few seasons.
 For example, in 1962, Tommy Davis led the Major Leagues with 153 RBI, and he led the National League in batting average and in hits.
 Seasons of over 150 RBI are quite rare by a player in modern-day pro baseball.
 Davis led the league in batting twice for the Dodgers.